 - Stress management

 I work primarily in English and Maltese.
 However, having lived in different countries, I am also well versed in Italian and French and have a good understanding of Spanish.

-Below are some of the main psychotherapeutic approaches I use in my work, with a brief description of each one.
+Below are some of the main therapeutic approaches I use in my work, with a brief description of each one.

 Integrative therapy centres on the fact that humans are complex beings with different physical experiences, thoughts, feelings, behaviours, relationships, and social contexts.
 This means that no single psychotherapeutic approach can fully understand and encompass a person’s difficulties.
 Instead, the best psychotherapeutic approach to use depends on what suits your needs in this particular moment in time, and what research has shown is more effective with particular issues.
 Integrative therapy also aims at developing your psychological flexibility.
 For example, if you are more of a rational person, we will put focus more on your emotions and on your body, while if you tend to be guided more by your emotions, we will focus more on including your rational side.
 This helps you become a more resilient person.